giarcjc/partnersLogin4/README.md

  The Good:
  - Uses passport to authenticate against mongoDB via mongoose
- - uses angular routes instead of relying on server declared routes
+ - uses angular (v1.2.23), ngRoute instead of relying on server declared routes
  - now uses express 4
+ - conforms (more or less) to project structure

  The Bad:
- - does not conform to existing app structure and routing

  - does not use handlebars for pretty urls,
- - individual controllers for functionality aren't getting picked up from their respective .js files

  To Do:
- - fix routing issues, controller issues, etc.
+ - finish integrating into project

 To run: